15.14.1 Queried Search Overview

 The bottom window contains the results of the query after it is run.
 When the query is ready to run, simply press the Run Query button.

 By example, if users wanted to search for a customer name of JOE, users could set the query to search for a PNAME of JOE.
 If PNAME only contained JOE, the operator could be left as Equal To, however we may have last names or multiple names in the PNAME field.
 Thus, change the Operator to Contains.
 To run the query simply press Run Query button.

 Every Address Book entry that contains a PNAME of JOE will then be listed in the scroll screen.

 Every field can contain a query value to further build specific constrains for the query.
 The ability to enter multiple constrains allows users to further narrow the search down to the criteria specifically desired.

 By example, if we were to want to see all Address Book entries for the PNAME of JOE that do not reside in the City of San Jose, we could scroll to the City Field, enter a check in the Not field, an Operator of Equal To, and a Value of San Jose.

 Users can further define multiple constrains through the Query Type field.
 The Query Type allows users to define the query as Exclusive or Inclusive.
 A query with multiple constraints that is Exclusive must meet all of the criteria to be listed in the scroll window.
 A query with multiple constraints that is Inclusive must meet only one constraint to be listed in the scroll window.

 By example, if we were to search for an Address Entry that either has a PNAME of JOE or resides in San Jose, the Query Type would need to be set to Inclusive.

 15.14.3 Saving, Loading, and Deleting a Queried Search

-Once the query has been built, it can be saved for future use.
-To do this press the disk button.
+Once the query has been built, it can be saved for future use by pressing the disk save button.